When you have assessed the patient's needs and selected the education materials and methods you will use, you will need to:

 Keep in mind that teach-back is not a test of the patient's knowledge.
 It is a test of how well you explained or taught the information or skill.
-Use teach-back with every patient -- the one you feel certain has understood as well as the patient who appears to be struggling.
+Use teach-back with every patient -- the ones you feel certain have understood as well as the patient who appears to be struggling.

 As you are teaching, provide reinforcement for learning.